Manchester Royal Infirmary

 Manchester Royal Infirmary (MRI) is a large NHS teaching hospital in Chorlton-on-Medlock, Manchester, England.
 Founded by Charles White in 1752 as part of the voluntary hospital movement of the 18th century, it is now a major regional and national medical centre.

-It is the largest Hospital within Manchester University NHS Foundation Trust, and based on its Oxford Road Campus in South Manchester where it shares a site with the Royal Manchester Children's Hospital, Manchester Royal Eye Hospital and Saint Mary's Hospital as well as several other educational and research facilities.
-The Hospital is also a key site for medical educational within Manchester, serving as a main teaching hospital for School of Medical Sciences, University of Manchester.
+It is the largest hospital within Manchester University NHS Foundation Trust, and based on its Oxford Road Campus in central Manchester where it shares a site with the Royal Manchester Children's Hospital, Manchester Royal Eye Hospital and Saint Mary's Hospital as well as several other educational and research facilities.
+The hospital is also a key site for medical education within Manchester, serving as a main teaching hospital for the School of Medical Sciences, University of Manchester.

 History

 The first premises was a house in Garden Street, off Withy Grove, Manchester, which were opened on Monday 27 July 1752, financed by subscriptions.
 Government of the institution was in the hands of the trustees.
 Any subscriber who paid 2 guineas a year was a trustee.
-Those who donated 20 guineas became a trustee for life.
+Those who donated 20 guineas became trustees for life.
 The trustees appointed physicians and surgeons by voting.
-In 1835 900 trustees assembled to vote in the town hall.
+In 1835, 900 trustees assembled to vote in the town hall.
 Joseph Jordan was elected, having secured 466 votes.

 There were initially three physicians and three surgeons, Charles White being one.
 White co-founded the Infirmary with local industrialist Joseph Bancroft in 1752, and was an honorary surgeon there until 1790.
-One patient, John Boardman, who had Scrofula was treated.
+One patient, John Boardman, who had scrofula, was treated.
 The first inpatient was admitted on 3 August, Benjamin Dooley, aged 12, had "sordid ulcers in the leg".
 In 1753 it was decided to purchase surgical instruments and to establish a dispensary.